James Hong: 1980–1999

-He appeared as a Japanese WWII officer in the 1980 comedy cult film Airplane!
+Hong appeared as a Japanese WWII officer in the 1980 comedy cult film Airplane!.
 He has also directed such films as Teen Lust.
 Hong played immortal ghost sorcerer Lo Pan in John Carpenter's cult classic Big Trouble in Little China (1986), eye manufacturer Chew in Blade Runner, Evelyn Mulwray's loyal and vigilant butler in Chinatown and The Two Jakes, and a low-rent private eye in Black Widow.

-He also directed, wrote and starred in the film The Vineyard (1989).
-Hong portrayed Chow Ting, a dry cleaner with the power to wash sins and guilt from a person's conscience in the 1985 Tales from the Darkside episode "It All Comes Out in the Wash".
+He also directed, wrote, and starred in the film The Vineyard (1989).
+Hong portrayed Chow Ting, a dry cleaner with the power to wash sins and guilt from a person's conscience, in the 1985 Tales from the Darkside episode "It All Comes Out in the Wash".
 Hong then appeared in a memorable role as Bruce, the host in a Chinese restaurant in Seinfeld episode "The Chinese Restaurant" (1991).
 Hong played Jeff Wong, Cassandra Wong's martial arts expert father, in the comedy sequel Wayne's World 2, and was featured as the head of the Scarred Foot society in the pilot for The Adventures of Brisco County, Jr. (1993).
-In 1994, he, his wife Susan and daughter April appeared as a family riding mountain bikes beneath the Hollywood sign in the mountain-bike travel-adventure documentary, Full Cycle: A World Odyssey.
+In 1994, he, his wife Susan, and daughter April appeared as a family riding mountain bikes beneath the Hollywood sign in the mountain-bike travel-adventure documentary, Full Cycle: A World Odyssey.
 Additionally, Hong guest-starred on Friends, playing Hoshi, the former paid assassin and boxing coach for Monica's boyfriend Pete (played by Jon Favreau) in the episode "The One with the Ultimate Fighting Champion".

 Hong had a supporting role in the big-budget MGM film Red Corner in 1997, which starred Richard Gere.
 Hong also had a small role in the independent film Broken Vessels (1998).
 Hong played a villain in the season three episode of The X-Files entitled "Hell Money".
 Hong also voiced the character Daolon Wong, an evil wizard in the Jackie Chan Adventures television series, and was the voice of Chi-Fu in Disney's Mulan.

 2000–2019

 Hong appeared in several episodes of The Big Bang Theory during its first season, as well as in the "Color Blind" episode during the first season of Alias.
 He played the role of Mr. Takato in the movie Chasing Zoey, the final episode of Zoey 101.
-His character taught Michael Barret how to operate a manual transmission, and it was revealed at the end of the episode that he did not exist.He appeared in two episodes of The West Wing (Ep.
+His character taught Michael Barret how to operate a manual transmission, and it was revealed at the end of the episode that he did not exist.
+He appeared in two episodes of The West Wing (Ep.
 1.11; 3.15) as the Chinese Ambassador to the United States.
-He also played Mr. Soo on The King of Queens, an Asian restaurant owner again who rents Doug Heffernan and his friends a loft apartment above his store, in the episode "Apartment Complex" (2006).
+He also played Mr. Soo on The King of Queens, an Asian restaurant owner again, who rents Doug Heffernan and his friends a loft apartment above his store, in the episode "Apartment Complex" (2006).